-- 3.1 The recommendations for the B&C Area Committee are as follows: - The B&C Area Committee notes the content of this paper. - The B&C Area Committee provides comments on the B&C Economic Development Action Plan, 2016/21 and endorses the plan as a working document as outlined in Appendix 1. - The B&C Area Committee notes the content of the draft Strategic EDAP (see Appendix 2) and provides any comments ahead of the Council's Environment, Development and Infrastructure (EDI) Committee in November 2016.
+- 3.1 The recommendations for the MAKI Area Committee are as follows: - The MAKI Area Committee notes the content of this paper. - The MAKI Area Committee provides comments on the MAKI Economic Development Action Plan, 2016/21 and endorses the plan as a working document as outlined in Appendix 1. - The MAKI Area Committee notes the content of the draft Strategic EDAP (see Appendix 2) and provides any comments ahead of the Council's Environment, Development and Infrastructure (EDI) Committee in November 2016.

-4. DEVELOPMENT, PREPARATION AND DELIVERY OF THE B&C EDAP
+4. DEVELOPMENT, PREPARATION AND DELIVERY OF THE MAKI EDAP

-- 4.1 The overarching challenge for the B&C economy, aligned to the whole of Argyll and Bute, is to grow the population, achieving a positive net migration and an increase in young, working age residents.
-(Current projections suggest a decline of 27% of the B&C population by 2037; with a forecast that the working age population will fall by 37%).
+- 4.1 The overarching challenge for the MAKI economy, aligned to the whole of Argyll and Bute, is to grow the population, achieving a positive net migration and an increase in young, working age residents.
+(Current projections suggest a decline of 14% of the MAKI population by 2037; with a forecast that the working age population will fall by 22%).

-- 4.2 The revised EDAP for B&C will now focus on opportunities for economic growth aligned to the four priorities (referred to as '4i's) outlined in Scotland's Economic Strategy:
+- 4.2 The revised EDAP for MAKI will now focus on opportunities for economic growth and as appropriate be aligned to the four priorities (referred to as '4i's) outlined in Scotland's Economic Strategy:

 - Investment;

 - Innovation;

 - Internationalisation; and

 - Inclusive growth.

 The 'Investment' priority in Scotland's Economic Strategy focuses on investment in 'Infrastructure'.
-Given that this is a significant issue for the B&C area, and for Argyll and Bute as a whole, 'Infrastructure' has been considered as a key priority.
-In addition, 'Islands' i.e. Bute has also been identified as a key priority.
+Given that this is a significant issue for the MAKI area, and for Argyll and Bute as a whole, 'Infrastructure' has been considered as a key priority.
+In addition, 'Islands' has also been identified as a key priority.

-- 4.3 A workshop session was held in Dunoon, on Monday, 23rd May 2016 to discuss the: - revised structure based around the strategic priorities identified in Scotland's Economic Strategy; - required specific, measurable, achievable, realistic and timebound (SMART) in-year milestones/actions to be delivered in order to achieve the proposed success measures, many in subsequent years; and - duration of the B&C EDAP, where it was recognised that this plan should focus on a longer time period i.e. five years, to allow for the achievement of outcomes. - 4.4 There was a general consensus that 'Investment', 'Infrastructure' and 'Innovation' were three critical areas of focus.
-In addition there was an additional 'i' suggested i.e. 'Influence' as outlined in Figure 1 below.
+- 4.3 A workshop session was held in Lochgilphead, on Tuesday, 24th May 2016 to discuss the: - revised structure based around the strategic priorities identified in Scotland's Economic Strategy; - required specific, measurable, achievable, realistic and timebound (SMART) in-year milestones/actions to be delivered in order to achieve the proposed success measures, many in subsequent years; and - duration of the MAKI EDAP, where it was recognised that this plan should focus on a longer time period i.e. five years, to allow for the achievement of outcomes. - 4.4 There was a general consensus that 'Investment' in 'islands' and 'Infrastructure', and 'Innovation' were critical areas of focus.
+In addition there were additional 'i's suggested i.e. 'Influence' and 'Information' as outlined in Figure 1 below.
 However, it should be noted that all the 'i's noted are not mutually exclusive of each other.
-It was also requested that a discrete plan should be developed for Bute and one for Cowal (see Appendix 1).

-Figure 1: Economic Growth Framework for B&C
+Figure 1: Economic Growth Framework for MAKI